Current Members of the C!C Pastoral Team

 Lead the Flock: (Titus 1:7; Heb 13:7)

 Many of the biblical references equate a pastor with shepherding the church, among other things, this means leading the church.
-The Pastoral Team has decision making authority for the body to ensure that the church remains on a true course biblically, and is freed and equipped for Christian service.
+Among many things, this means leading by example.
+Also the Pastoral Team has certain types of decision making authority for the body, in coordination with the church’s other leadership positions, to ensure that the church remains on a true course biblically, and is free and equipped for Christian service.

 Help Meet Physical Needs of the Flock: (James 5:16; Acts 20:35)